 There is a walking path all around the henge and you can wander the fields (watch out for sheep poop) to venture up close and personal with the stones (advice here is to wear good hiking boots or shoes and be careful the paths are slippery with mud and sheep leftovers).

-The village is very pretty with lovely thatched houses and the church of St. James which has a long history going back to Saxon times.
+The village sits within the Avebury Henge and is very pretty with lovely thatched houses and the church of St. James which has a long history going back to Saxon times.
 There is also a fine manor house alongside which is the Alexander Keiller Museum.
-This contains a lot of information about the archaeology of the monuments and has many fascinating artifacts from the area on display.
+This contains a lot of information about the archaeology of the monuments and has many fascinating artefacts from the area on display.

 Off the High Street is St James Church, visitors are welcomed and you can go inside.
 The church has a long history going back to Saxon times, though much of it you see now is medieval.
 Within is a rare example of a medieval rood-loft once hidden but rediscovered in 1810.
 It also contains a font believed to be of Saxon origin and later adorned with some interesting carvings during the Norman period.

 Avebury Manor is a Tudor manor house of monastic origin.
 You can take a tour to a part of the house and gardens most afternoons and you can actually touch the items and experience the Manor as a truly lived in the home.
 It sits almost directly behind the Church and can be accessed at the back of the church grounds

 There is also a Dovecote, normally open so you can see the perches for the birds and a National Trust cafe provides snacks and meals (somewhat expensive so it may be better to pack a picnic lunch).